stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/markdownsaveoptions/markdownsaveoptions/_index.md

 ---
+title: Aspose::Words::Saving::MarkdownSaveOptions::MarkdownSaveOptions constructor
-title: MarkdownSaveOptions
+linktitle: MarkdownSaveOptions
 second_title: Aspose.Words for C++ API Reference
-description: Initializes a new instance of this class that can be used to save a document in the Markdown format.
+description: Aspose::Words::Saving::MarkdownSaveOptions::MarkdownSaveOptions constructor.
+Initializes a new instance of this class that can be used to save a document in the Markdown format in C++.
 type: docs
 weight: 1
 url: /cpp/aspose.words.saving/markdownsaveoptions/markdownsaveoptions/